 Originally from Somalia, Wardere fell victim to FGM when she was just 6 years of age and underwent infibulation.“It took me nearly 3 decades to talk about what happened to me.
 I was so ashamed, but after an incident when a young girl fell victim to FGM from the school I was working at, I knew I couldn’t keep silent anymore.
 I had to be brave and fight for her and girls like myself”, explained Wardere.
 Wardere fled Somalia during the civil war in the 1980’s and moved to the UK when she was 18 years old.
 She met her Somalian husband there and is happily married with 7 children today.
 Her mission is to fight against FGM and to educate people to end this form of ‘child abuse’, as she labels it.

 FGM has no medical reasons and has numerous health risks attached to it.
 The risks include the likes of hemorrhaging due to blood loss, severe pain and shock from the trauma of the procedure, urine retention, injury to the skin tissue and infection, and can ultimately result in death.
-The post procedure complications are heavily consequential, some remaining with the woman for life.
-Woman can experience difficulty when urinating, namely in infibulation, as the hole is too small for urine to pass.
+The post-procedure complications are heavily consequential, some remaining with the woman for life.
+Women can experience difficulty when urinating, namely in infibulation, as the hole is too small for urine to pass.
 Furthermore, when FGM victims menstruate, there are many complications as the blood can clot and cysts can form, causing periods to be painful and difficult.
 Sexual complications are likely to arise, both physical and phycological.
 Women run the risk of becoming infertile due to cyst formations and chronic infections in the affected area, too.

 Childbirth is particularly troublesome and potentially deadly for FGM victims, if not handled properly, as possible obstructed labour can occur.
-Additionally, FGM victims are more likely to be hesitant to visit the gynaecologist or obstetrician as they are ashamed or too afraid to do so, and in rural areas, women don’t have access to adequate care.
+Additionally, FGM victims are more likely to be hesitant to visit the gynecologist or obstetrician as they are ashamed or too afraid to do so, and in rural areas, women don’t have access to adequate care.
 “When my first son was born, in the UK, I was terrified.
 I didn’t want to go to the doctor, I was ashamed, but when I went into labour, I realized I had to.
 I remember laying in the chair and seeing the doctor’s eyes widen.
 He called all the midwives and doctors on the floor to have a look at my vagina as if I was some animal at the zoo.
 It was one of the worst feelings in my life that I can still clearly remember to this day.
 And just imagine, in my village in Somalia, the same woman who cut you will most likely deliver your child.
 It is absolutely traumatizing!” recalls Wardere.

 When it comes to the psychological consequences of FGM, Wardere stated that, “they are enormous!
 Women live with them for the rest of their lives, once the procedure is done it can never be reversed.
 I still have flashbacks to this day, sometimes I wake up in the middle of the night in terror.
 Women are permanently traumatized afterwards, and don’t forget about the anger and feelings of betrayal by your own parents.
 I was an angry teenager, I could not understand how my own mother could let this happen to me“.